Digital Nomad Life in Philippines

 What do people find most challenging about the culture in Philippines?

 "English is widely spoken in Cebu.
 Probably 90% of the people surely understand but some may be shy to speak English (nose bleed it's called) Challenges are: transportation in rainy weather, slow paced lifestyle (for patience challenged), crowded lines, polluted air & lack of trash collection in city, religious customs guiding culture, law & politics (all respect) confronting poverty, pick pockets & beggars.
-Adjusting yourself to these," explained one person living in Cebu, Philippines.
+Adjusting yourself to these," remarked one member in Cebu.

 What residency documents or visas did I need if I will be in Philippines for a while?